 Here's some rather bad gameplay- bear in mind I was having to do this one handed, on automatic transmission, and I have had nowhere near as much experience with this game as Daytona or OutRun 2... excuses excuses :(

 Manx TT and Time Crisis 2- two games that have been arcade staples for years now.
-The latter was £1 for 3 credits, so I enjoyed a quick playthrough of the game!
+While I'm not a fan of Manx, I can't resist playing any of the Time Crisis games- and this machine was £1 for 3 credits, so I couldn't make any excuse not to!

 Not much to be found here I'm afraid, probably the worst of Cleethorpes arcades.
 Mario Kart is fun enough, but there wasn't much else.